sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-200/assignment-1.md

 ### 3. Content type definitions: 7 points
 Analyze the content used on the website, focusing on the types of content it incorporates.
 - Include screencaps of each type of website content and include them in your document;
+- Try to include examples of at least 5 different field types in total;
-- List the major content types used (define at least 5).
-For each content type:
+- List the names of each Single Type
-    - Is it a Collection or Single type?
+    - Are there any Collection-types included on Single pages?
+- Define at least 3 Collection Types (you do not have to go more than 1-level deep):
     - What fields are used?
-    - For each label, what type will it be?
+    - For each field, what type will it be?
     - Are any Content-types connected with a Relation field?
 Is it one-to-many, one-to-many or many-to-many?
     - Are any Components needed?
+        - What fields would be included in the component?

 ### 4. Adapt and critique: 3 points
 This section should be 150-200 words and have high visual hierarchy.